hazydream/NailHealthAdvisor/README.md

 # How to Run (the Unfinished for Now)
-Please run the latest version of the available notebooks from top to bottom, and there should not be any errors (hopefully).
+Run the latest version of the available notebooks from top to bottom, and there should not be any errors (hopefully).

-*Please note that some of the notebooks provided in this repository may be outdated or unupdated.
-As such, you may need to make edits to the notebooks to ensure that they are fully functional.*
+*It is important to note that the dataset paths in some of the notebooks may be outdated.
+Therefore, please verify that the dataset path is correct before running the notebooks.*

 # Current Progress